xavier-orcutt/chinle-primarycare-scheduler/tutorial/tutorial.md

 </table>
 </div>

-**The files look well formated and have the correct data types.
-Let's build our calendar for August 2025.
-This will only include valid clinic days (ie., not federal holidays) and valid sessions (ie., no Thursday morning).**
+**The files are correctly formatted with appropriate data types.
+Now we'll construct our August 2025 calendar, including only valid clinic days (excluding federal holidays) and available sessions (noting there are no Thursday morning sessions).**

 ```python
 calendar = generate_clinic_calendar(date(2025, 8, 4),